The 7 Habits of Real Leaders

 No, not like in Star Trek, at least not until Elon Musk invents a transporter teleportation machine to take us to Mars.
 I’m talking about the unique ability to engage and empower others to rise above themselves and together accomplish what mere mortals say can’t be done.
 That’s the essence of true leadership.

-As I say in my new book, Real Leaders Don’t Follow: Being Extraordinary in the Age of the Entrepreneur: Leaders lead.
+As I say in my book, Real Leaders Don’t Follow: Being Extraordinary in the Age of the Entrepreneur: Leaders lead.
 Followers follow.
 You can’t do both.
 The choice is yours.